jakobzhao/geog328/README.md

 ![course cover](assets/img/cover.jpg)

 Web & Mobile GIS, the combination of web, mobile technology, and GIS, is a promising and fast-growing field.
 It has extended the power of GIS from local servers to the cloud, and put online maps and geospatial intelligence in multiple aspects of human society.
 This course aims to provide students with the essential knowledge needed for managing web & mobile GIS projects, teach students the latest geospatial cloud technologies needed for building modern web GIS applications, and inspire students with real-world case studies.
 To cultivate the spirit of open source, all the required software, packages are open source, and the course handout will be shared on GitHub.

-This course introduces concepts and techniques of web programming, digital storytelling, online project management, and web-based cartographic principles for developing, evaluating, and using web maps.
-To promote the equal access to web mapping technology, we ensure all the web mapping applications from course materials can be opened, debugged or further developed in either Windows or Mac OSX operating systems, and all the relevant software or services are either open source or free.
+To promote the equal access to web mapping technology, we ensure all the Web GIS applications from course materials can be opened, debugged or further developed in either Windows or Mac OSX operating systems, and all the relevant software or services are either open source or free.
 This course is comprised of two major components, including lectures and lab exercises.
-The lectures focus on the theories and principles behind web mapping, including system architecture, responsive user graphic design, map design and geo-narrative.
-The lab exercises focus on practical skills for web programming, 2d and 3d web mapping, web mapping services, and digital storytelling.
+The lectures focus on the theories and principles behind Web GIS, including the web architecture, front-end coding, responsive design, web based spatial analyses.

-From this course, students can learn both the principles of web-based cartography and the practical skills for web mapping, and develop the capabilities of map aesthetics and critique. **The course schedule might be slightly updated when the quarter unfolds, the latest schedule will be on the github repository front page.
+**The course schedule might be slightly updated when the quarter unfolds, the latest schedule will be on the github repository front page.
 Please ensure to check it frequently.** If you have any question :raising_hand:, feel free to contact [Dr. Bo Zhao](mail://zhaobo@uw.edu).

 ## :calendar: Weekly Schedule